MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.LogNormDist.md

 Returns the cumulative lognormal distribution of x, where ln(x) is normally distributed with parameters mean and standard_dev.
 Use this function to analyze data that has been logarithmically transformed.

+> [!IMPORTANT]
- **Important**  This function has been replaced with one or more new functions that may provide improved accuracy and whose names better reflect their usage.
+> This function has been replaced with one or more new functions that may provide improved accuracy and whose names better reflect their usage.
 This function is still available for compatibility with earlier versions of Excel.
 However, if backward compatibility is not required, you should consider using the new functions from now on, because they more accurately describe their functionality.
+>

-For more information about the new functions, see the [LogNorm_Dist](Excel.WorksheetFunction.LogNorm_Dist.md) method.
+> For more information about the new functions, see the [LogNorm_Dist](Excel.WorksheetFunction.LogNorm_Dist.md) method.

 ## Syntax